Elizabeth Taylor: Early life

-Elizabeth Rosemond Taylor was born on 27 February 1932, at Heathwood, her family's home at 8 Wildwood Road in Hampstead Garden Suburb, northwest London, England.
-She received dual British–American citizenship at birth as her parents, art dealer Francis Lenn Taylor (1897–1968) and stage actress Sara Sothern (1895–1994), were United States citizens, both originally from Arkansas City, Kansas.
+Elizabeth Rosemond Taylor was born on February 27, 1932, at Heathwood, her family's home at 8 Wildwood Road in Hampstead Garden Suburb, northwest London, England.
+She received dual British and American citizenship at birth, as her parents, art dealer Francis Lenn Taylor (18971968) and stage actress Sara Sothern (18951994), were US citizens, originally from Arkansas City, Kansas.
+Through her father's family, she descended from the Taylors of Virginia and was a third great-granddaughter of Joseph Taylor.
 (Note: In October 1965, as her then-husband Richard Burton was British, she signed an oath of renunciation at the US Embassy in Paris, but with the phrase "abjure all allegiance and fidelity to the United States" struck out.
 US State Department officials declared that her renunciation was invalid due to the alteration, and Taylor signed another oath, this time without alteration, in October 1966.
 She applied for restoration of US citizenship in 1977, during then-husband John Warner's Senate campaign, stating she planned to remain in America for the rest of her life.)

 They had moved to London in 1929 and opened an art gallery on Bond Street; their first child, a son named Howard (died 2020), was born the same year.

-The family lived in London during Taylor's childhood.
-Their social circle included artists such as Augustus John and Laura Knight and politicians such as Colonel Victor Cazalet.
+Their social circle included artists such as Augustus John and Laura Knight, and politicians such as Colonel Victor Cazalet.
 Cazalet was Taylor's unofficial godfather and an important influence in her early life.
-She was enrolled in Byron House School, a Montessori school in Highgate and was raised according to the teachings of Christian Science, the religion of her mother and Cazalet.
+She was enrolled in Byron House School, a Montessori school in Highgate, and was raised according to the teachings of Christian Science, the religion of her mother and Cazalet.

-In early 1939, the Taylors decided to return to the United States due to fear of impending war in Europe.
-United States ambassador Joseph P. Kennedy contacted her father, urging him to return to the US with his family.
-Sara and the children left first in April 1939 aboard the ocean liner SS Manhattan and moved in with Taylor's maternal grandfather in Pasadena, California.
-Francis stayed behind to close the London gallery and joined them in December.
+In early 1939, fears of impending war in Europe grew for the Taylor family.
+US ambassador Joseph P. Kennedy contacted Francis, urging him to return to the US with his family.
+Sara and the children left first in April 1939 aboard the liner SS Manhattan and moved in with Taylor's maternal grandfather in Pasadena, California.
+Francis remained in London to close the gallery and joined them in December.
 In early 1940, he opened a new gallery in Los Angeles.
-After briefly living in Pacific Palisades, Los Angeles, with the Chapman family, the Taylor family settled in Beverly Hills, California, where the two children were enrolled in Hawthorne School.
+After briefly living with the Chapman family in Pacific Palisades in northwestern Los Angeles, the Taylors settled in Beverly Hills, where the two children were enrolled in Hawthorne School.